gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 - You need to edit live automations in place rather than disable/duplicate.
 - You want a single product covering transactional, triggered, and marketing emails with one bill.
 - You need per-project suppression-list visibility and bounce/complaint thresholds shown in-product.
-- You run an agency or multi-client setup: isolated client workspaces (one account, many projects) with per-project Admin/User/Client roles (Editor or Viewer access).
+- You run an agency or multi-client setup: isolated client workspaces (one account, many projects) with Admin, User, and Client roles, where a Client's access can be scoped to Editor or Viewer per project.

 **Notes on both:**
 - SendGrid pricing shifts with volume and contact count and adds overage fees.
 Always check current published rates.
 - BlueFox prices are public and flat per-pack.
-AWS SES fees in BYO mode are billed by AWS.
+AWS SES fees in BYO mode are billed by AWS and vary by whether the account is on à la carte or one of the SES pricing plans.
-- The May 2026 numbers above are the current published figures for both vendors; always check their live pricing pages, as plans and add-ons change.
+- The September 2026 numbers above are the current published figures for both vendors; always check their live pricing pages, as plans and add-ons change.

 ## Which Fits Your Use Case